zekaryas1/notes/docs/Containerization/Docker/images.md

 ## Joining Multiple Docker Images into One

 - If you have a project that requires multiple docker images you've two options
-	- Use docker-compose, but docker-compose isn't allowed…
+	- Use docker-compose, but if docker-compose isn't allowed…
-		1. Start `From ubuntu` and install & setup the requires procedure
+		- Start `From ubuntu` and install & setup the requires procedure
-		2. Or use [docker-multi stage](https://docs.docker.com/develop/develop-images/multistage-build/) build where you can combine multiple images to run a project
+		- Or use [docker-multi stage](https://docs.docker.com/develop/develop-images/multistage-build/) build where you can combine multiple images to run a project

 > The project could be a python project that also has a go code for some tasks…

 [Source](https://stackoverflow.com/questions/39626579/is-there-a-way-to-combine-docker-images-into-1-container)